 Water Watch Penang (WWP) is a non-profit organisation founded on November 1997 as part of the Sustainable Penang Initiative under the auspices of the Socio-economic & Environmental Research Institute (SERI) of Penang.

-Its vision is based on 5 Sustainable Development Goals:
+Our mission and vision are based on 6 Sustainable Development Goals:

 (iii) SDG11: Sustainable Cities and Communities